 - All letters of recommendation must be received by the application deadline in order to guarantee that your application will be reviewed in its entirety.

 - Please do not wait for all of your letters of recommendation to be submitted before submitting your application.
 The online recommendation system will remain open for your recommenders until they submit their letter.
-You may view the status of received letters of recommendation on your status page.
+You may view the status of received letters of recommendation on your Activity Status Page.

 - Should any of your recommenders experience technical difficulties with the online letters of recommendation process please refer them to our application database provider's Letters of Recommendation Help page or have them submit an online help request form directly to our application database provider.